php-gear/auto-client/README.md

 # Auto Client
-##### A command-line tool to generate a Javascript client-side API for a PHP REST API
+##### A command-line tool to generate Javascript client-side APIs from REST PHP APIs

 ## Introduction